Neosperience/disease-explainer-chain/card.md

-This is a demo for a LLM chain for disease explanaition.
-It's an implementation of LangChain's ConversationalRetrieverChain using OpenAI LLM.
-The chatbot is capable of answering questions regarding diseases and medical conditions.
+Demo for a disease explainer chatbot.
+It can answer questions regarding specific disease with short descriptions and medical facts.
+Disease in the database: diabetes mellitus, hypertension.